QuaSi-Software/Documentation/docs/resie_transient_effects.md

 Considering non-linear part-load efficiencies leads to several problems.
 First, the part-load efficiency curve is not necessarily a monotonic function, as shown in the figure above exemplarily.
 This implies that the function is also non-invertible.
 However, the inversion is needed to determine the part-load state at which power a component has so be operated at the current time step when external limits are present, e.g. if only a limited energy supply and/or a limited energy demand is given.

 Another problem is the fact, that efficiencies are always defined as ratios.
 When changing the efficiency due to part-load operation, it is not clear, how the two elements of the efficiency-ratio have to be adjusted as only their ratio is given.
-Here, in this simulation model, one input or one output has to be defined as basis for the efficiency that will be considered to have a linear behaviour in part-load operation.
+Here, in this simulation model, one input or one output has to be defined as basis for the efficiency that will be considered to have a linear behavior in part-load operation.
 The other in- or output energy will be adjusted to represent the non-linearities in the change of the efficiency at different PLR.

 A third difficulty is the inconsistent definition of the part-load ratio in the literature when considering non-linearities in part-load operation.
 In theory, every input and output has its own part-load ratio at a certain operation point of a component with multiple in- or outputs.
 Each of the PLR do not necessarily represent the same operational state of the component, so this would lead to an inconsistent base if several operational restrictions are given.
 This can be solved by defining a reference part-load ratio, e.g. with respect to the main output or by defining the efficiency curves relative to each other with the same base.